Look Out for the Blue Pumpkin

 Now parents are trying a new approach to ensure all kids have a more enjoyable trick-or-treating experience.
 It’s a simple blue pumpkin candy bucket.
 The phenomenon took off last year after one mom, Alicia Plumer, shared an image of a blue Halloween bucket on social media, announcing her older autistic son would be carrying the item while making the rounds in their neighborhood.

 This year, another mom is sharing her story on social media to promote the blue pumpkin bucket.
-Omairis Taylor explained that, last year, well intentioned candy givers would expect her young son, Luke, to say, “trick-or-treat.”
+Omairis Taylor explained that, last year, well-intentioned candy givers would expect her young son, Luke, to say, “trick-or-treat.”
 It became an awkward and repetitive embarrassment for Luke, who is non-verbal.
-As Taylor explained to USA Today, “At that point I was like, he’s going to enjoy it, make memories.
+As Taylor explained to USA Today, “At that point, I was like, he’s going to enjoy it, make memories.
 He’s going to feel normal … I want him to just be able to grab his bucket and go.”

 According to the World Health Organization, “1 in 6 children has an autism spectrum disorder (ASD).
 ASDs begin in childhood and tend to persist into adolescence and adulthood.”
 With the presence of mind for a fun for all holiday, adding a touch of blue to Halloween may open doors for all kids.

 This year with a blue bucket, neighbors will know not to expect a traditional trick-or-treater.
-Taylor and Luke have been practicing all year for how to handle Halloween, and they aren’t alone.
+Omairis and Luke have been practicing all year for how to handle Halloween, and they aren’t alone.
 Other parents have reached out to share their stories and ideas on how to make the holiday fun for all kids.
-And the blue pumpkin bucket has become unofficial symbol for Autism awareness.
+And the blue pumpkin bucket has become an unofficial symbol for Autism awareness.
 As scientist Margaret Mead said, “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”